SethTales/hdistill/README.md

 hdistill 'https://www.imdb.com/chart/top/?ref_=nv_mv_250' '//td[@class=\"titleColumn\"]/text() | //td[@class=\"titleColumn\"]//a/text() | //td[@class=\"titleColumn\"]//a/@title | //td[@class=\"titleColumn\"]//span[@class=\"secondaryInfo\"]/text()'
 ```

-which will output a raw list of the attributes and elements found by your XPath query:
+which will output to console a raw list of the attributes and elements found by your XPath query:

 ```
 [   '1.',